LONG ARTICLE! 35 – 45 minute read:

 Setting The Foil of Your Surfboard

-Before switching on your planner, consult your final design and note the measurements of nose rocker (at the tip and 12 inches from it), tail rocker (at the back and 12 inches from it), board thickness (12 inches from nose and tail and at the centre).
+Before switching on your planner, consult your final design and note the measurements of the nose rocker (at the tip and 12 inches from it), tail rocker (at the back and 12 inches from it), board thickness (12 inches from the nose and tail and at the center).

 Use a caliper to measure the thickness of the blank, then work out the amount of foam you need to mow to near the thickness you want to achieve.